-The fully-automated LRC houses approximately 25,000 printed books and periodicals as well as a collection of videos, CDs, and other media; it also provides access to an extensive collection of electronic resources including more than 80,000 e-books, 175 databases with full-text journals, newspapers, pamphlets, government documents and other reference tools.
-Many of these tools are made available through cooperative VCCS projects and the Virtual Library of Virginia (VIVA), a consortium of 39 state-assisted Virginia colleges and universities, 33 independent, private, nonprofit Virginia colleges and universities, and the Library of Virginia.
+The fully-automated LRC houses approximately 25,000 printed books and periodicals as well as a collection of videos, CDs, and other media; it also provides access to an extensive collection of electronic resources including more than 80,000 e-books, over 80 databases providing access to thousands of full-text journals, newspapers, pamphlets, government documents and other reference tools.
+Many of these tools are made available through cooperative VCCS projects and the Virtual Library of Virginia (VIVA) a consortium of 39 state-assisted Virginia colleges and universities, 33 independent, private, nonprofit Virginia colleges and universities, and the Library of Virginia.